-The Company, through its wholly-owned Tanzanian subsidiary, Spring Take Limited ("STL"), has been granted four Prospecting Licences ("PLs") by the Ministry of Energy and Minerals in the United Republic of Tanzania, Africa.
-The PLs cover certain areas in the Mpwapwa District.
+The Company, through its wholly-owned Tanzanian subsidiary, Spring Take Limited ("STL"), was granted four Prospecting Licences ("PLs") by the Ministry of Energy and Minerals in the United Republic of Tanzania, Africa.
+The PLs covered areas in the Mpwapwa District.
 This project is also part of a Joint Exploration Agreement ("JEA") with Japan Oil, Gas and Metals National Corporation ("JOGMEC").
-Under the JEA, the participating interest and contributions of each of the joint venture partners is 67% JOGMEC and 33% the Company.
-Subsequent to the end of the year, the Company elected to not participate in the 2017 exploration program and will dilute its 33% interest as further costs are incurred.
+Subsequent to February 28, 2018, the Company elected to surrender the final PLs.
+During the year ended February 28, 2018, the Company wrote-off the deferred exploration costs related to these PLs.